cemkucukgenc/tum_autsys_project/README.md

     - `Planner.cpp` and `Planner.h` is implemented as a base for path planning

 - `Pcl-Optics` (https://github.com/Nandite/Pcl-Optics/tree/master)
-    - `Optics.hpp` is finding density-based clusters in spatial data
+    - `Optics.hpp` is for finding density-based clusters in spatial data

 ### 1.2.
 Generated packages <a name="generated_packages"></a>